Simone de Beauvoir: Religious upbringing

-Beauvoir was raised in a strict Catholic household.
+Beauvoir was raised in a Catholic household.
 In her youth, she was sent to convent schools.
 She was deeply religious as a child, at one point intending to become a nun.
-At age 14, Beauvoir questioned her faith as she saw many changes in the world after witnessing tragedies throughout her life.
-Consequently, she abandoned her faith in her early teens and remained an atheist for the rest of her life.
+At age 14, Beauvoir began to question her faith, consequently abandoning religion in her teens and remaining an atheist for the rest of her life.
 To explain her atheist beliefs, Beauvoir stated, "Faith allows an evasion of those difficulties which the atheist confronts honestly.
 And to crown all, the believer derives a sense of great superiority from this very cowardice itself."